sridharnandigam/personal-blog/content/posts/4_jetson_thor.md

 ---
 ### Intro
 NVIDIA recently released the Jetson Thor, their latest state-of-the-art chip in their Jetson line of products.
-It's impressive enough that it has awoken me from my slumber long enough to do a brief overview of its capabilities.
+It's so impressive that it has awoken me from my slumber long enough to do a brief overview of its capabilities.
 Following the trend of its predecessors, Jetson Thor is marketed as an entire platform aimed at bringing interactive artificial intelligence into the physical plane.

 {{< figure